precipice/campfire_export/README.md

 ## Limitations ##

-* HTTP errors are not noticed or dealt with.
 * Room name changes are not noticed.
 * Slow as all hell if you have file uploads (which are on S3).